 Social Media & Design

-Canva – We both use Canva religiously for featured images, collages, YouTube thumbs and basic infographics.
+Canva – I use Canva religiously for featured images, collages, YouTube thumbs and basic infographics.
 Every blog post should have images and graphics, and every video needs a compelling thumbnail.
 Canva is perfect for those tasks, and it’s free to use (although I’m on the Pro plan).

 PicMonkey – Unlike Canva, this is great for basic photo editing – the kind of stuff that’s too small for Photoshop.
 For example, adding a drop shadow or a line of text to an image.